linkeradam/Jquery-Parralax/README.md

-Jquery-Parralax
+Jquery-Parallax
 ===============

-Prototype parralax
+Prototype parallax

 ===============

-This is a test to see if I am capable of creating a parralax.
+This is a test to see if I am capable of creating a parallax.